Subbuteo Tribute Website.

 1990s: The Goal Stand.

-Alas, no picture for this one as yet.
-I remember one of these by the door at one of my favourite toy shops (in Horsham, West Sussex), and amazingly, a fully loaded one did turn up on ebay a year or so ago.
-Alas, I seem to have lost the picture in my computer crash last year.
-The thing was absolutely huge though - imagine a goal shape around the 1985 stand.
+October 2020: Finally pictured on the site.
+I remember one of these by the door at one of my favourite toy shops (in Horsham, West Sussex), and amazingly, a fully loaded one did turn up on ebay years ago.
 Obviously, the ebay one was not travelling by post (airmail to Italy sir?)
+Alas, I lost the picture in a computer crash, so step forward Peter Winstanley, the lucky owner of this big and beautiful metal beast.
 Of course, even the teams were on hangers by then.
 Who remembers having to tilt their body/head at ridiculous angles to read the names on teams at the back of the display?
 No wonder the boxes got damaged.

 2000s Parodi Team Stand.